cis-dshrest/bowling-app/README.md

 ###Tools
 --------
+The only tools that are required to be installed for the building process are:
+- java 8
+- apache tomcat 8
+- maven

-The tools used to build the application is given below.
+The toolstack used for the application is shown below:
 - java 8
 - apache tomcat 8
 - selenium 2.46.0